Quantifying the Bayesian Evidence for a Planet in Radial Velocity Data: Results

 \subsubsection{Initial Observations for Posterior Odds Ratio Estimates}

-Nearly all methods found either strong or significant evidence for $\mathcal{M}_1$ relative to the $\mathcal{M}_0$.
+\REWRITE{Nearly all methods found odds ratios favoring $\mathcal{M}_1$ over $\mathcal{M}_0$.
 There was more variability across methods when comparing the evidence for $\mathcal{M}_2$ and $\mathcal{M}_1$.
-Aside from a few exceptions, methods generally did not find strong evidence for $\mathcal{M}_3$ across all datasets.
+Aside from a few exceptions, methods generally did not find odds ratios favoring $\mathcal{M}_3$, across all datasets.}